wang-bin/mdk-sdk/README.Android.md

 - requires ndk r23 and later because of ndk abi break in r23

 SDK can be used by any C or C++11 compiler, e.g. g++, clang

+dsym files are debug symbols, not required to deploy your programe.

 ### [Supported Graphics APIs:](https://github.com/wang-bin/mdk-sdk/wiki/Render-API)
 - [OpenGL ES2/3](https://github.com/wang-bin/mdk-sdk/wiki/OpenGL-Support-Matrix)